tekupoko3/leap_year_calculator/README.md

 ## class JudgeLeapYear(year)

   - \<int or str\> year: Initial value which is to be judged whether it's leap year or not.
     If you wont to substitute Type str to year, it must be written with matching regular expr. r'\-[0-9]'.
+    without argument year, this constructs with default member argumants (detailed below).

 ### Member Arguments
   - \<int\> \_\_year: Type int value which is to be judged whether it's leap year or not.
+    default: Nonetype
   - \<str\> \_\_str_year: same as 'year' in Type str.
 (This is automatically corrected whenever year is set.)
+    default: Nonetype

 ### Methods
   - \<void\> setYear(year): sets member arguments 'year' which is to be judged whether it's leap year or not.